sye8/BITalinoDataCollection/README.md

 This script connects to a BITalino device via Bluetooth, get readings for 1 min for baseline, then plays a video and records the readings during the video.

 *Note that this script currently can only be run on Linux systems*
+***Note that apparently the BitalinoAPI is written in Python 2 syntax.
+So if you only have Python 3, please install Python 2***

 ## Dependencies
 * [Python >2.7](https://www.python.org/downloads/) or [Anaconda](https://www.continuum.io/downloads)